thiagoes/micro-arcade-F15/README.md

     ![The labels from the LED screen are flipped on the other end of the ribbon cable](readme_files/flipped-cable-pins.png)

 9. Double check that everything is wired correctly.
 There should be one (1) wire between the Arduino and the breadboard, four (4) wires between the breadboard and the LED screen, and twelve (12) wires between the Arduino and the LED screen.
+(You will have more if you've wired the potentiometer and/or the button.)

 9. Connect the Arduino to your computer with the USB cable.